SpikyPigeon/HeroesGame/README.md

 ### PostgreSQL Config

-In pgAdmin, you need to create a new user (with login rights) names `heroes` with password `ReactHeroes`.
+In pgAdmin, you need to create a new user (with login rights) named `heroes` with password `ReactHeroes`.
 Then create a database named `heroes` owned by the user `heroes`.

+You need to execute this request too, before starting the app : `CREATE EXTENSION "pgcrypto";`.

 ### Running the App